 You can view the video through your Ring cameras even if you don’t subscribe to a monthly subscription, but beyond the first thirty-day trial, you won’t be able to store content.
 Ring’s Basic plan offers sixty days worth of storage in the cloud, video sharing, and video review.

-The next plan up, Protect Plus, includes unlimited cloud storage for your cameras and provides an additional layer of coverage for your Ring Protect base station.
+The next plan up, Protect Plus, includes unlimited cloud storage (which is not free cloud storage, unfortunately) for your cameras and provides an additional layer of coverage for your Ring Protect base station.
 Protect Plus also provides you with cellular backup, and twenty-four-hour monitoring referred to as Ring Response.

-Ring Protect uses Ring’s already existing app, which lets you manage your cameras, doorbells, and security system.
+Ring Protect uses Ring’s already existing app, which lets you manage your cameras, Ring video doorbell, and security system.
 Through the app, you are able to disarm and arm the security system, and you’ll have access to a feature called Ring Neighborhoods.